Measurements of differential cross sections of Higgs boson production through gluon fusion in the $H\to WW^{\ast}\to

 The full list of Monte Carlo generators involved in the estimates used for this analysis is shown in Table~\ref{tab:mcsamples}.

 All simulated samples include the effect of pile-up from multiple interactions in the same and neighbouring bunch crossings.
 This was achieved by overlaying each simulated hard-scatter event with minimum-bias events, simulated using \Pythia[8] with the A3 tune.
+The Monte Carlo (MC) events were weighted to reproduce the distribution of the average number of interactions per bunch crossing (\(\left<\mu \right>\)) observed in the data.
+The \(\left<\mu \right>\) value in data was rescaled by a factor of \(1.03\pm 0.04\) to improve agreement between data and simulation in the visible inelastic proton--proton (\(pp\)) cross-section~\cite{STDM-2015-05}.

 All samples were processed through the ATLAS detector simulation~\cite{SOFT-2010-01} based on \GEANT~\cite{Geant4}, and reconstructed with the standard ATLAS reconstruction software.
 Data are removed if relevant detector components were not fully operational, or if other data integrity issues were identified, as described in Ref.~\cite{DAPR-2018-01}.